Kanye West: 2025–present: Cuck and Bully

-On March 26, 2025, West released "WW3" under the name Ye onto streaming services, after having been previously teased by Dave Blunts and Adin Ross.
+On March 26, 2025, West released "WW3" under the name Ye onto streaming services, after having the song been previously teased by Dave Blunts and Adin Ross.
 A week later, DJ Akademiks announced that West was working on WW3, a collaborative album with Blunts, a few days after they held an interview where West wore a black Ku Klux Klan-inspired outfit and said further controversial remarks.
 West changed the album's title to Cuck on April 21, and in the following weeks released the singles "Cousins" and "Heil Hitler".
 After Cuck leaked on May 18, 2025, West stated that he was "done with antisemitism", and asked God to "forgive me for the pain I've caused".
-He removed pro-Nazi and antisemitic lyrics from the Cuck singles, and on June 22, announced he was changing the album's title to In a Perfect World.
+West removed pro-Nazi and antisemitic lyrics from the Cuck singles, and on June 22, announced he was changing the album's title to In a Perfect World; the album was ultimately scrapped.

+West performed at the SoFi Stadium in April 2026, following the release of Bully, selling out with $33 million and being his first concert in Los Angeles since 2021.

-On April 29, during the production of In a Perfect World, West released Donda 2 on streaming services.
+On April 29, West released Donda 2 on streaming services.
 On May 21, he released the single "Alive", featuring YoungBoy Never Broke Again, as the theme song for his upcoming YZY SZN 10 fashion collection.
 On June 20, West released a three-track extended play (EP) preview of Bully on streaming services.
 On June 27, West released Never Stop, an EP by Sean Combs' son Christian "King" Combs.
 West served as Never Stops executive producer, and North appears on the song "Lonely Roads".
 The EP's release coincided with the closing arguments of Sean Combs' criminal trial, in which he was charged with racketeering and sex trafficking; West has been an outspoken defender of Combs.

+On January 3, 2026, after multiple delays, Yeezy updated its website with pre-orders to Bully including multi-colored vinyl, cassette, CD, bundles, and digital download.
+West's team announced that the album would no longer feature AI-generated vocals.
+Bully was released digitally on March 28, following West's deal to sign with American media company Gamma.
+Following performances at Shanghai in July 2025 and Mexico in January 2026, On April 1 and 3, West performed two concerts at SoFi Stadium in Los Angeles, selling $33 million in ticket sales and marking his first performance in the city since 2021.